-The airgunner on the picture is Major David G. Bellemere and behind him is the B-24 Liberator heavy bomber ‘Tepee Time Gal’.
-He’s wearing the typical flight clothing: M4 flak helmet with Polaroid B-8 goggles, flak jacket, F-2 electrical flying suit with B-3 jacket, A-14 oxygen mask, the gloves and ugg airmen boots.
+The airgunner in the picture is Major David G. Bellemere and behind him is the B-24 Liberator heavy bomber ‘Tepee Time Gal’.
+He’s wearing the typical flight clothing: M4 flak helmet with Polaroid B-8 goggles, flak jacket, F-2 electrical flying suit with B-3 jacket, A-14 oxygen mask, gloves, and ugg airmen boots.

 Swastikas inscribed on the plane’s body represent the number of German planes shot down (so-called kill counts).
 Bombs represent the number of missions flown (so-called bombing run).
 Crews frequently got attached to their aircraft, as they are not only flying them but continually repairing and maintaining them.

 Additionally, it is one of the things they were allowed to personalize.
 More importantly, the plane was what carried them away from death and back to the safety of their airfield.

 The work you put into the maintenance and care for the plane is a culmination of the will you have to live on and survive.
 Aircraft would eventually be lost, outdated, or scrapped due to maintenance costs and replaced.